valerioleo/website/docs/faq.md

 </summary>
  <br/>
 A:
 The receipt can be serialized and sent over the network to the verifier.
-The verifier does not need to have access to the host code, but they do need the method ID of the expected program.
-The method ID is a required parameter for the receipt.verify() function and is used to confirm that the expected code was executed.
+The verifier does not need to have access to the host code, but they do need the image ID of the expected program.
+The image ID is a required parameter for the receipt.verify() function and is used to confirm that the expected code was executed.

  In our code examples, the proof receipt is generated and verified within the same program, but the most common use case is one in which the verification happens on another system.
 </details>